-We obtained the general ledger and the project expenditure reports prepared by the District for the period July 1, 2012 through June 30, 2013, for the 2012 Measure L General Obligation Bond Fund.
-Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and 2012 Measure L General Obligation Bonds' approved bond projects list.
+We obtained the general ledger and the project expenditure reports prepared by the District for the period July 1, 2013 through June 30, 2014, for the Fund.
+Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and 2012 Measure L's approved bond projects list.
 We performed the following procedures:

-- 1. We selected a sample of expenditures for the period starting July 1, 2012 and ending June 30, 2013, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 2.
-Our sample included 16 transactions totaling \$3,038,190.
-This represents 91 percent of the total expenditures of \$3,327,549, including expenditures related to transferred funds. - 3.
-We verified that funds from the 2012 Measure L Bond Fund were generally expended for the construction, renovation, furnishing and equipping of District facilities constituting authorized bond projects.
+- 1. We selected a sample of expenditures for the period starting July 1, 2013 and ending June 30, 2014, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 2.
+Our sample included 63 transactions totaling \$4,885,493.
+This represents 50 percent of the total expenditures of \$9,705,628. - 3.
+We verified that funds from the 2012 Measure L Fund were generally expended for the construction, renovation, furnishing and equipping of District facilities constituting authorized bond projects.